quicwg/multipath/draft-ietf-quic-multipath.md

 acknowledge 1-RTT packets.
 Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains a Path ID.
-The Path ID used to distinguish packet number spaces for different paths and is simply derived from the sequence number of Destination Connection ID.
+The Path ID is used to distinguish packet number spaces for different paths and is simply derived from the sequence number of Destination Connection ID.
 Therefore, the Path ID for 1-RTT packets can be identified